 Begin dividing your siding into small sections.
 Tackle the most visible part first.
 Next, break the remaining areas into smaller sections.

-Next, you will grab your ladder and go to the first section you have decided to clean.
+Next, you will grab your ladder and go to the first section of the vinyl siding you have decided to clean.
 While wearing your rubber gloves, use the large scrub brush and rub against the grain.
 Rinse your scrub brush to remove mildew or dirt.

 Break out your small scrub brush to tackle those tough to reach areas below the panel.
 Roll those sleeves up and be prepared to get tough on resistant stains.